devolo/ssllabs/README.md

 ### Example to print the grade of multiple servers

-If you are just interested in the grade of servers, you can take [this example](https://github.com/devolo/ssllabs/blob/master/example.py) as s starting point.
+If you are just interested in the grade of servers, you can take [this example](https://github.com/devolo/ssllabs/blob/master/example.py) as a starting point.
 Just exchange the list of hosts you want to query.

 ## Low level usage